 Dealing with premenstrual syndrome (PMS) isn’t fun for anybody, but some women find it debilitating.
 For these women, PMS symptoms like mood swings, back pain, breast tenderness, headaches, bloating, and depression are so severe that they are unable to work or participate in their normal activities during the days before their periods start.

 The good news is that hormonal birth control can lessen these symptoms or even do away with them for good.
 Birth control pills, rings, and patches all contain one or two hormones that prevent ovulation and the subsequent sharp drop in hormones that leads to PMS.
 You may still experience some PMS symptoms during the placebo week of your pills, before and during your period, but the symptoms should be minor compared to what you’d experience without hormonal birth control.
-Loestrin FE is one birth control pill that can help reduce severe menstrual cramps, mood swings, irritability, and breast tenderness.
+Yaz is one birth control pill that can help reduce severe menstrual cramps, mood swings, irritability, and breast tenderness.

 4. Reduced Cancer Risk